 Now we are a mature web development company.
 Previously, our core activity was design to HTML conversion, but behind the scenes we were programming PHP, Ruby and web design.

-Also, our sister brand of X-Team emerged from XHTMLized.
+Also, X-Team emerged from XHTMLized.
 We were a launch pad for a lot of people and many success stories.
 From this point of view I do feel some kind of nostalgia.